iThoughts-Informatique/iThoughts-Tooltip-Glossary/readme.txt

 * You need greater precision for some of your readers.

 For further information, please visit the [iThoughts Tooltip Glossary dedicated landing page](http://www.gerkindevelopment.net/en/portfolio/ithoughts-tooltip-glossary/).

+** Please, don't annoy TCBarrett with questions about iThoughts Tooltip Glossary.
+I mention him only to give him credits and give you some infos, but all of the new code don't concern him.
+You can read, but you should not post. **

 == Installation ==